Local Government Financial Assistance Grants are funded by the Commonwealth

 Western Australia's share of Commonwealth funding for 2021-22 is $316m ($320m after adjustments) which is 11.89 per cent of the national allocation of $2.657b.
 This allocation has increased from $2.559b in 2020-21.

 Minimum grant local governments received $21.53 per capita.

 The funding is untied, there are no conditions on how the funds should be spent.
-The amount is divided into two parts, a general purpose component and a local roads component.
+The amount is divided into 2 parts, a general purpose component and a local roads component.

 The funding provided to local governments is allocated on the basis of horizontal equalisation to ensure that each local government in the State is able to function at a standard not lower than the average standard of other local governments.

 All local governments are entitled to receive at least the minimum grant.
-That minimum grant cannot be less than 30 per cent of what the local government would receive if all grants were allocated on a per capita basis.
+That minimum grant cannot be less than 30% of what the local government would receive if all grants were allocated on a per capita basis.

 The balanced budget approach has been used to calculate General Purpose Grants since 1994.
-The grants commission calculates the equalisation requirement of each local government by assessing the revenue raising capacity and expenditure need of each local government.
-Five categories (called standards) are used to calculate revenue raising ability and six categories are used to establish expenditure needs.
+The Grants Commission calculates the equalisation requirement of each local government by assessing the revenue raising capacity and expenditure need of each local government.
+5 categories (called standards) are used to calculate revenue raising ability and 6 categories are used to establish expenditure needs.

 The equalisation requirement is the difference between the assessed expenditure need and the assessed revenue raising capacity of each local government.
 The grants commission has developed a range of cost adjustors (for example: location, population dispersion and socio-economic disadvantage) and these are included in calculating the standards to recognise the additional costs a local government faces due to its physical or demographic characteristics.